 During the summer, there is also dedicated staff based in the New York and Jerusalem offices that are committed to ensuring participants' safety and answering parent questions/concerns.

-These staff members are the Director of Teen Travel and Programs, Program Coordinator, Project Coordinator and Parent Liaison.
+These staff members are the Director of Teen Travel & International Engagement, Associate Director of Teen Travel & International Engagement, and the Director of Israel Programs.

 TRANSPORTATION AND TOURING